 You have to drive to get to Hana.

-Reality: Ah Hana, one of Maui’s most notorious drives- thrilling for some, harrowing for others.
+Reality: Ah the Road to Hana, one of Maui’s most notorious drives- thrilling for some, harrowing for others.
 But did you know you could skip the drive entirely?
 Hana is home to a teeny airport, and there are several daily flights to Hana from OGG with Mokulele Airlines.

 Maui Expectations Vs Reality Haleakala Fly to Hana

 But perhaps you are one of those people who find the drive thrilling and are looking to up the ante.
 Would you consider flying yourself to Hana?
 I’m here to tell you that it’s possible with Fly Maui.
 You can take a discovery flight, essentially your first flight school lesson, and learn to fly in the skies above East Maui.
-You’ll also still be able to take in all of Hana’s best sites, including Waianapanapa State Park, located adjacent to the airport- no reservations required.
+You’ll also still be able to take in all of Hana’s best sites, including Kahanu Garden and Waiʻanapanapa State Park, both located in close proximity to the Hana airport.

 Hawaii line